 Address: 307 Cliff Dr, Laguna Beach, CA 92651

-Don’t miss the Laguna Work Museum while you’re in Laguna Beach, which houses a collection of art by Californians and art that depicts the story of the state.
-Visitors who are 12 years old or younger, as well as museum members, are not charged admission to enter the Laguna Art Museum.
-And general admission can be purchased here.
+Opened in 1918, the art museum houses a collection of over 3,000 works by Californians and/or art that depicts the story of the state.
+Visitors who are 12 years old or younger, as well as museum members, are not charged admission either, which makes this a budget-friendly option for families as well.

-You can also embark on a treasure hunt across Laguna Beach with this guided virtual phone tour as part of your trips from San Diego.
+You can also embark on a treasure hunt across Laguna Beach with this guided virtual phone tour if you feel like getting to know the area better with some more off-beach activities.
 Solve puzzles and conquer tasks with your team while also learning about the history of the area.

-See Related: Fun & Best Things to do in Orange County, CA
+See Related: Fun & Best Things to Do in Laguna Beach, California

-4. Learn more at the USS Midway Museum
+5. Learn American History at the USS Midway Museum

-The USS Midway Museum is one of the best things recommended for day trips within the area.
-It is also only 5 minutes away from downtown San Diego.
-Again, it’s not a day trip from San Diego per se, but you need the whole day to make the most of this incredible museum ship!
+The USS Midway Museum is another spot to visit within San Diego, though no less worthy of this list.
+It is also only five minutes away from downtown San Diego.
+You won’t need to dedicate a lot of time commuting to the museum, but you may need the whole day to make the most of this incredible museum ship.